andanhm/amazon_ses/README.md

 Mocha is a feature-rich JavaScript test framework running on Node.js Allows unit test all the system APIs

-### Istanbul
-Tracks statement, branch, and function coverage and reverse-engineers line coverage with 100% fidelity.
-Allows to track coverage of all the system APIs

 ```sh
 $ npm test